 “Long-term funding for the Black Lung Disability Trust Fund is a necessity.
 Miners are suffering from Coal Workers Pneumoconiosis, or Black Lung, because they dedicated their lives providing this nation with electricity and steel.
 The least Congress could do is ensure that the benefits they depend on to survive will always be there,” said Cecil Roberts, President of the United Mine Workers of America.

 The Black Lung Disability Trust Fund is financed primarily by a tax on coal produced and sold domestically.
 The tax was first established in 1978 at $0.50 per ton on underground coal, and $0.25 per ton on surface coal.
 The funding was later raised to $1.10/ton for underground coal and $0.55/ton for surface coal.

-Due to congressional inaction, however, on December 31, 2018, the tax rate reverted back to $0.50 per ton on underground coal and $0.25 per ton on surface coal—a 55 percent reduction.
-The Fund is already approximately $5 billion in debt.
-The Black Lung Benefits Disability Trust Fund Solvency Act would extend the black lung disease tax through December 31, 2029 to ensure that miners and black lung disease victims have access to the care and treatment they need.
+Due to congressional inaction, however, on December 31, 2021, the tax rate reverted to $0.50 per ton on underground coal and $0.25 per ton on surface coal—a 55 percent reduction.
+Congressional failure to renew the tax rate will cost the trust fund an estimated $2.6 million per week.
+The Trust Fund is already approximately $5 billion in debt.
+The Black Lung Benefits Disability Trust Fund Solvency Act would extend the black lung disease tax through December 31, 2031 to ensure that miners and black lung disease victims have access to the care and treatment they need.